 *

-In every case, elements b[0]
+In every case, elements b[0] through

-and elements b[off+len]
+* b[off] and elements b[off+len] through

-* b[b.length-1]
+* b[b.length-1] are unaffected.

 *